RWTH-EBC/districtgenerator/docs/_build/html/_sources/README.md.txt

 pip install -e districtgenerator
 ```

-Once you have installed the generator, you can check the [examples](../districtgenerator/data/scenarios/example.csv)
+Once you have installed the DistrictGenerator, you can check the [examples](../districtgenerator/data/scenarios/example.csv)
 to learn how to use the different components.

 ### Minimum required input data